kr4ssi/sync/docs/custom-media.md

   * `thumbnail`: An optional string specifying a URL for a thumbnail image of the content.
 CyTube currently does not support displaying thumbnails in the playlist, but this functionality may be offered in the future.
+  * `webpage`: An optional string specifying a URL for a webpage to link to when a user clicks on the playlist-item.
   * `sources`: A nonempty list of playable sources for the content.
 The format is described below.
   * `textTracks`: An optional list of text tracks for subtitles or closed